AsawariJoshi/NYC-TLC-Green-Taxi-Dashboard/README.md

 # NYC-TLC-Green-Taxi-Dashboard

 Task:
-Build a Power BI Dashboard to generate insights and provide an overview of the NYC Green Taxi Dataset.
+Build a Power BI Dashboard to generate insights and provide an overview of the NYC Green Taxi Dataset for data collected for Dec 2018.

 Project Description: